Lyon-class battleship: Design

 One of the main considerations for the new design was the armament to be carried.
 The French were aware that the latest British battleships—the —were to be armed with 38 cm guns, prompting significant consideration of matching this caliber for the Lyon design.
 The design staff prepared four variants, two armed with the standard French 34 cm gun in twin or quadruple gun turrets, and two armed with 38 cm guns in twin turrets.
-The designers also briefly considered a ship armed with twenty 30.5 cm guns in quadruple turrets, but the decrease in gun caliber was deemed to be a step in the wrong direction and it was quickly rejected.
+The designers also briefly considered a ship armed with twenty 30.5 cm guns in quadruple turrets, but the smaller gun caliber was deemed to be insufficient and it was quickly rejected.
 At the time, the French Navy believed that at the expected battle ranges in the Mediterranean, the 34 cm gun was effective and so the larger 38 cm gun was not necessary.
 The design staff determined the 38 cm gun would take too long to design, so the proposals that incorporated these weapons were rejected and officials chose between the two 34 cm proposals.
 The first proposal, which mounted fourteen guns, was a 27500 MT ship 185 m long.
-On 24 November 1913, the design staff instead chose the slightly larger second design, armed with sixteen guns in four quadruple turrets, but the specific 34 cm gun to be used to arm the ships was still an open question.
+On 24 November 1913, the design staff instead chose the slightly larger second design, armed with sixteen guns in four quadruple turrets, but the specific 34 cm gun to be used to arm the ships was still undecided.

-The first proposal by the Directorate of Artillery (Direction de l'artillerie) was for the existing 45-caliber (Note: In this case, "caliber" refers to the length of the gun expressed in terms of the barrel diameter; a 45-caliber gun would be 45 times long as it is in diameter.) gun used by the Bretagne and Normandie-class ships to be modified to use a slightly longer shell that weighed 590 kg, 50 kg more than the existing shell, and was optimized for underwater performance.
+The first proposal by the Directorate of Artillery (Direction de l'artillerie) was for the existing 45-caliber (Note: In this case, "caliber" refers to the length of the gun expressed in terms of the barrel diameter; a 45-caliber gun is 45 times long as it is in diameter.) gun used by the Bretagne and Normandie-class ships to be modified to use a slightly longer shell that weighed 590 kg, 50 kg more than the existing shell, and was optimized for underwater performance.
 The second proposal was for a 50-caliber gun that fired a larger 630 kg shell.
 Accommodating the extra volume and weight of the longer gun was estimated to increase the displacement of the design to 31000–32000 t and to increase the cost from 87 million francs to 93–96 million.
 The first option was ultimately selected in February 1914.
 The first two ships, Lyon and Lille, were scheduled to be ordered on 1 January 1915, and Duquesne and Tourville would have followed on 1 April.

 The run-up to and beginning of World War I led to the end of the Lyon class.
 The French government mobilized its reserve forces in July, a month before the conflict, and thereby stripped its shipyards of many of the specialized tradesmen required for constructing the ships.
 The French also redirected their industrial capacity to weapons and munition orders from the army.
 In light of such constraints, the navy decided that only those ships that could be completed quickly would be worked upon, such as the Bretagnes.